stevdza-san/MessageBarCompose/README.md

 </p><br>

 <p align="center">
-Message Bar is a simple animated UI component that you can wrap around your composable screen.
+Message Bar is a simple animated UI component that you can wrap around your composable content.
 This component is used to display Error/Success messages to your users, and it is built to supports Material 3 design system.
 </p><br>